jmurrah/FuzzOps-FALL2025-SQA/SQA-REPO.md

 1. Thoroughly understanding the inputs and code for methods makes generating fuzzing inputs much easier.
 With a strong understanding of python you can deduce which inputs will cause crashes given the source code for a method.
 2. Implementing logging for methods allows you to see the exact data flow and format within a method.
 Understanding the inputs and outputs of additional calls within a method allows you to create inputs that will break those internal calls.
 3. Setting up GitHub Actions is very simple and also substantially increases your confidence in your code's quality.
 This makes the barrier of entry to integrating code quality checks extremely small.
-4. Since python is dynamically typed, validating the input data types is very important becuase almost anything can be passed into the methods.
+4. Since python is dynamically typed, validating the input data types is very important because almost anything can be passed into the methods.
 This also makes fuzzing a lot more flexible because many more input formats need to be tested.
 5. Utilizing git and GitHub makes collaborating on code seamless.
 You and a teammate can simultaneously work on the same code from anywhere in the world.